fluid-project/infusion-docs/src/documents/DeclarativeThisismInIoC.md

 });
 ```

-In the following example, taken from the Infusion Table of Contente component, **this-ist** functions are used to attach
+In the following example, taken from the Infusion Table of Contents component, **this-ist** functions are used to attach
 methods to the component object in the `invokers` option.

 ```javascript